r1d1/experiment_handler/README.md

 If a complete robot architecture would self-generate reward (e.g. from a motivation system), in simpler architecture, we want to provide the learning feedback to our robot easily.
 This is the purpose of this ROS package.

 It was initially designed to work with the PR2 robot, but any robot being controlled by discrete RL agent will fit.
+It has actually been used with a TurtleBot with little adaptation (mainly topic redirections)